vaskocuturilo/QuestionPull/README.md

 ## Requirements:

 - Use any *object-oriented language*.
-- Use the last Spring boot version.
+- Use the latest Spring Boot version.
-- Use the last PostgresSQL database version.
+- Use the latest PostgreSQL database version.
-- Create REST API service.
+- Create Ra EST API service.
-- Create docker-compose for run service.
+- Create a Docker Compose to run the service.
 - Provide code and clear instructions on how to run it.

 **Note**: Please put your code in a public repository.